 When you are living in the Netherlands and you die without making a will, then Dutch law will determine what happens to your estate.
 Under Dutch law, your heirs will each be entitled to an equal share of your estate.

 Here are four examples of what this could mean in practice:

-1 – If you are married or have a registered partner and you have children, then under Dutch law what is called the “statutory division” will apply.
-In practice, this means the spouse will acquire the entire estate, and owe the children their share of your estate – but the children will not be able to claim their share until the death of your spouse.
+- If you are married or have a registered partner and you have children, then under Dutch law the so-called “statutory division” will apply.
+In practice, this means the spouse will acquire the entire estate, and owe the children their share of your estate.
+However, the children will not be able to claim their share until the death of your spouse.

 Dying in the Netherlands with a will

 When you are living in the Netherlands and you die after you have made a will, then your estate will be handled according to your will.
 Making a will gives you more choices: